AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 Each Dahua camera has a built-in web UI, accessible via IP address.
 This is where most critical config is done before HA integration.

 - **Initial IP Setup:**
   Use Dahua’s [ConfigTool](https://www.dahuasecurity.com/support/downloadCenter) to scan and assign IP addresses, or access directly if your router lists new devices.
-I prefer doing it via WEB-UI, as long as cam gets IP from DHCP(enabled on default).
-Also, important thing - make sure to assign Static IPv4 to your cameras and NVR(s) or static DHCP binds in your router/dhcp server configs and in cam WEB-UI/Dahua tool - HA integration will use one IP to get data from Dahua device and we would not want it to change. <details>
+I prefer doing it via WEB-UI, as long as cam gets IP from DHCP(enabled by default).
+Also, an important thing - make sure to assign Static IPv4 to your cameras and NVR(s) or static DHCP binds in your router/dhcp server configs, and inside cam/nvr WEB-UI/Dahua tool - HA integration will use one IP to get data from Dahua device, and we would not want it to change. <details>
                                                                                                 <summary>📸 IP Config (Click to Expand)</summary>
                                                          <img width="1643" height="679" alt="image" src="https://github.com/user-attachments/assets/75ef5e8d-88ac-44e6-bf71-8d486d1b3ddc" /> </details>